A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Model

 We let {$x=(x_1,\ldots,x_d)^\top$} denote a generic system state, where $x_i$ represents the inventory level of item $i$.
 The warehouse manager reviews the system state periodically at times $n=1,2,\ldots$.
 At the beginning of each period, upon observing the system state, but before observing demand, he makes an ordering decision; {it is possible that the manager decides not to place an order.
 If an order is placed, it is received immediately, i.e., the delivery lead time is zero.} {Then, at the end of the time period,} demand is realized, and any unmet demand is backlogged.
 In addition to ordering costs, there are linear holding and backlog costs.
 To be specific, a penalty cost $p_i$ is incurred for each unit of backlogged demand {of item $i$}, and a holding cost $h_i$ is charged for each unit of {inventory of item $i$} carried over from one period to the next.
 Thus, if we let

 then we have that

-is the per-period state cost born by the system {manager} when the system state is $x$.
+is the per-period state cost {borne} by the system {manager} when the system state is $x$.
 All costs are incurred at the end of the period.

 We now describe the system dynamics mathematically.
 First, let $X(n)$ denote the system state (i.e., the vector of inventory levels for items $1,\ldots,d$) at the end of period $n$.
-Second, let $\xi(n)$ denote the $d$--dimensional demand vector in period $n$.
-To facilitate future analysis, we define the cumulative demand until period $n$ as
+Second, let $\xi(n)$ denote the $d$--dimensional demand vector in period $n$. {We assume that $\{\xi(n)\}_{n \geq 1}$ are independent and identically distributed nonnegative random vectors with mean vector $\mu \in \mathbb{R}^d$ and positive-definite covariance matrix $\Sigma \in \mathbb{R}^{d \times d}$.} To facilitate future analysis, we define the cumulative demand {during the first $n$ periods as}

 Third, let $y(n)\geq0$ denote the order vector in period $n$.
 Then, the evolution of the system state can be expressed as

 where $X(0)$ denotes the initial system state.

 Focusing on the infinite-horizon discounted cost criterion, the warehouse manager's problem is to choose a non-anticipating control (policy), denoted by $u=\{y(n), n\geq1\}$, consisting of order vectors for each period.
 The associated expected total discounted cost can be written as follows: